Salsa Verde Recipe Video – scroll down for recipe card

 Pace Picante sauce was a staple in my house growing up.
 Remember those hilarious “Get a rope” commercials?
 Ahaha.
 Those were the days.
 The days when Pace was a decent salsa.
 Then something happened, I don’t know, I guess I was around eight, and my parents quit buying Pace because they “changed the formula”.
 Well, that settled it in my mind, too, and I have not had Pace Picante sauce since.

-It took him hours to learn that it was the Pace Picante that was making his mouth burn.
+It took him several tries to learn that it was the Pace Picante that was making his mouth burn.
 Pretty.
 Fucking.
 Cute.

-Which brings us all the way around to my absolute favorite, best green salsa recipe.
-I use manzano peppers which are a fairly new arrival to Austin produce departments.
-They are hot, but also very fruity.
+Which brings us all the way around to my absolute favorite, best salsa verde recipe.
+Use a serrano pepper for a hot sauce; a jalapeño for a milder sauce.
+If you like spice and you can find them, manzano peppers are incredible; they are hot, but also very fruity.
 Habaneros are a fine substitute, but if you go that route, I think it tastes better after a 24-hour time-out in the fridge.
-If you can find manzano peppers, you will probably eat all the salsa within the first 24 hours.
+If you use manzano peppers, you will probably eat all the salsa within the first 24 hours.
 Just sayin’.

 - ½ cup minced onion